 - Settlement details

 Create a new API credential in your Adyen account for use in your Pagos account.
-Configure the following fields:
+For the Credential type, select Report service user.

 Save the following information for future use:

 - Under Server settings, click the Basic Auth tab and save the Password.

 To pull in Adyen data to Pagos, you'll need to add a new data source in your Pagos account:

 - Click the settings icon in the navigation bar, then click Data Sources.

 - To add a new data source, click + Add new data source.

 - In the right-side panel that opens, click Adyen, then fill in the following fields: